Cyber Wknd ’24

 Grey Thursday

 This day is actually Thanksgiving in America, the 4th Thursday of November.
-It’s tad controversial because on a day when people are meant to be spending time with their families, they are enticed to go shopping and spend money instead (often on gifts for the people they were meant to be having dinner with).
+It’s a tad controversial because on a day when people are meant to be spending time with their families, they are enticed to go shopping and spend money instead (often on gifts for the people they were meant to be having dinner with).
 But if you’re not in America, go nuts, guilt free.
 And if you are, Happy Holidays!

 Black Friday